WHAT DO BROWN MARMORATED STINK BUGS LOOK LIKE?

 ARE STINK BUGS DANGEROUS?

-Stink bugs do not pose a threat to humans and don’t damage structures, but they do release a strong odor when you vacuum or squish them.
+Stink bugs do not pose a threat to humans and don’t damage structures, but they do release a strong odor when you vacuum or squish them, which can quickly become a nuisance.
 While stink bugs don’t bite or sting, they do present problems to orchards and crops.
 When they eat fruit, they bite the fruit and release their toxic saliva into the cells of the fruit.
 The fruit will continue to grow with a scar.
 When stink bugs eat the leaves and stems of plants, it allows other insects to get inside the plants to create further damage – and stink bugs can also spread diseases from plant to plant.

 WILL INNOVATIVE PEST CONTROL ELIMINATE STINK BUGS?

-If you have a few stink bugs here and there, chances are you can handle getting rid of them on your own.
-You should take steps to seal your home to prevent future stink bug infestations.
-On the other hand, if your house seems to be overrun with the unsightly pests, you may need the professional services of Innovative Pest Control to eliminate the stink bugs from your home or business.
+If you only have a few stink bugs here and there, chances are you can handle getting rid of them on your own.
+Afterward, you should take steps to seal your home to prevent future stink bug infestations.
+On the other hand, if your house seems to be overrun with these unsightly pests, you may need to invest in the professional pest control services of Innovative Pest Control to eliminate the stink bugs from your Tyler or East Texas home or business.

 STINK BUG PREVENTION TIPS